-of child and family support involving a child age 23 or less).
+Thus, by 1988, the Family Law Act had a hybrid system.
+The 10-year rule was no longer related to enforceability and renewal requirements, but only served as a limitation on the discretion of the court, making enforcement by writ of execution a procedural right for amounts not more than 10 years overdue (or more in the case of child and family support involving a child age 23 or less).
 Amounts more than 10 years overdue continued to be enforceable in the court's discretion without any renewal requirement.

-It should also be noted that the renewal scheme in the Enforcement of Judgments Law, generally applicable to judgments for possession or sale, was also inapplicable to these types of judgments under the Family Law Act.
-In addition, there was no exception for enforcement by writ as in the case of support enforcement.
+8 It should also be noted that the renewal scheme in the Enforcement of Judgments 9 Law, generally applicable to judgments for possession or sale, was also inappli-10 cable to these types of judgments under the Family Law Act.
+In addition, there was 11 no exception for enforcement by writ as in the case of support enforcement.

-This situation changed dramatically in 1992 when the 1986 version of Civil Code Section 4384.5 was replaced by a new rule providing that judgments for child or spousal support or for arrearages are completely exempt from any renewal requirement and are enforceable until paid in full.13 In essence, although stated quite differently, the 1992 amendments to the Family Law Act returned the renewal and enforceability rules to their pre-1986 status.
-In other words, the 10-year limitations on enforceability and the ministerial renewal procedure did not apply to support judgments.
+This situation changed dramatically in 1992 when the 1986 version of Civil 12 Code Section 4384.5 was replaced by a new rule providing that judgments for 13 child or spousal support or for arrearages are completely exempt from any renewal 14 requirement and are enforceable until paid in full.13 In essence, although stated 15 quite differently, the 1992 amendments to the Family Law Act returned the 16 renewal and enforceability rules to their pre-1986 status.
+In other words, the 10-17 year limitations on enforceability and the ministerial renewal procedure did not 18 apply to support judgments.
+19